 Robert Pointer is a Canadian artist, educator, and musician working in central Ontario.
-His artwork has been on exhibit since the 1970's and is in private collections across Canada.
+His artwork has been on exhibit since the 1970's.
 A figurative artist, he primarily creates intimate paintings from observation or relating to direct personal experience in acrylic, or oil on canvas.
 His paintings can be in the realist, impressionist, or abstract tradition depending on his subject and intention.
 Born in Galt (now Cambridge), Ontario in 1954 he became interested in art as a teenager, inspired by the work of his elder brother, European masters, Canadian modernists, and his high school teachers.
 This interest led to success in local juried art competitions in the mid-1970's.
 He enrolled at the University of Guelph, graduating in 1981 with the degree of Bachelor of Arts (Fine Arts).
 After graduating, Robert opened a studio in Cambridge where he painted for exhibitions and taught art lessons.

 Shortly after this period, he was asked to play the bass guitar in the Toronto-based rock band Paradox.
 His relocation to Toronto resulted in his first solo art exhibition at the Shooting Gallery in Toronto on Yonge Street and meeting his future wife.
 The career as a rock musician lasted three years performing on many stages in Ontario with a focus on the Toronto club scene.
 Continuing with painting, he joined the York Artists Guild, taking the position of Secretary and writing several art-centred articles for the monthly newsletter as well as exhibiting in the several group shows.
 His second solo show was at the York Hydro building presented through the York Artists Guild.